Azure Databricks is a data analytics platform hosted on Microsoft Azure that helps you analyze data using Apache Spark.

 - Type the name of the resource group in the confirmation text box.

 In this tutorial, you have learned the basics about reading and writing data in Azure Databricks.

-You now know what Azure Databricks is, how to set it up, how to read CSV and parquet files, and how to read parquet files to the Databricks file system (DBFS) with compression options.
+You now understand the basics of Azure Databricks, including what it is, how to install it, how to read CSV and parquet files, and how to read parquet files into the Databricks file system (DBFS) using compression options.

 Finally, I share my writings on Twitter if you enjoyed this article and want to see more.